Even before you ever perform at your initial comedy open mic:

 After you have told a joke 20-30 times, you will have automatically edited it down to the most efficient version.

-Plus, you will have involuntarily memorize that joke.
+Plus, you will have involuntarily memorized that joke.

 Such a deal!